ACaringiJr/viewrush/README.md

 ## Installation

 ### From Chrome Web Store
-1. Visit the [DocuDash Chrome Web Store page](#) (link TBD after publication).
+1. Visit the [ViewRush Chrome Web Store page](#) (link TBD after publication).
 2. Click "Add to Chrome" and confirm the installation.
 3. Pin the extension to your toolbar for easy access.

 ### From Source (Developer Mode)
-1. Download the `docudash-extension.zip` file from the [Releases](https://github.com/acaringijr/docudash/releases) page.
+1. Download the `viewrush-extension.zip` file from the [Releases](https://github.com/acaringijr/viewrush/releases) page.
 2. Extract the ZIP file to a folder on your computer.
 3. Open Chrome and navigate to `chrome://extensions/`.
 4. Enable "Developer mode" (top right).
-5. Click "Load unpacked" and select the extracted `docudash-extension` folder.
+5. Click "Load unpacked" and select the extracted `viewrush-extension` folder.
 6. The extension will appear in your toolbar.

 ## Usage